Some wine lists are more popular than others. Ah, wine lists, they’re just like us.

 We wanted to figure out who the coolest wine lists in the room are.
 So we looked at reams of online search data to figure it out.
 Here, then, are the 25 most-searched-for wine lists in the country.
 That means that every month these are the wine lists people most often type into Google.

 Some of these wine lists are longer than others.
 Some are touchless menus.
 Some are made using dynamic QR codes.
 Some may even be objectively better than others.
 But one thing is for sure.
-They’re the most popular wine lists in America.
+They’re the most popular wine lists in America and their creators know how to sell wine.

 25. Outback Wine List